 The only way in which parenting time could influence the quantity of child support you obtain or pay is if the family court considers the visitations are significantly in excess of those typically accepted by the court.
 The court will make modifications to child support on a case-by-case basis.

-Exact parenting time percentages are important because Kentucky law permits exceptions to be made in the child support quantity if you could reveal you get approved for special consideration.
+Exact parenting time percentages are important because Kentucky law permits exceptions to be made in the child support quantity if you are approved for special consideration.

 The law specifies that the court can differ from the typical child support guidelines, yet does not define parenting time as one of those factors.

-What Influence The Amount Of Child Support In Kentucky
+What Influences The Amount Of Child Support In Kentucky?

 Kentucky’s child support formula uses the following information to calculate your regular monthly amounts for joint custody child support: